Skip to main content

 Caitlin Bray, Nursery Manager

 Caitlin Bray is a Nursery Manager with more than fifteen years’ experience in the Early Years sector.
-Caitlin has a BA in Early Childhood Studies including EYPS and an MA Childhood and Early Years.
+She manages two settings in a deprived area outside Halifax in West Yorkshire.
+Caitlin has a BA and MA in Early Childhood Studies.

 Tammy Campbell, Director, Early Years at the Education Policy Institute